riedel/bash-powerline/README.md

 scripts to be manageable.
 However, invoking the Python interpreter each time to draw the shell prompt introduces a noticable delay.
 I hate delays.
 So I decided to port just the functionalities I need to pure Bash script instead.

-The other issue is that I don't like the idea of requiring patched fonts for this to work.
-The font patching mechanism from the original Powerline does not work with the bitmap font (Apple Monaco without anti-aliasing) I use on non-retina screens.
-I'd rather stick with existing unicode symbols in the fonts.

 ## See also
 * [powerline](https://github.com/Lokaltog/powerline): Unified Powerline